-(a) The purpose of the review is to ensures that s compliance over time through inaction: shoreline master programs do not fall out of Formatted: Indent: Left: 0.25", Space After: 6 pt (i) To assure that the master program compli implementing rules in effect at the time of the implementing rules in effect at the time of time of time of the time of the time of ti es with applicable law (Chapter 90.58 RCW) and ne review; • Formatted: Space After: 6 pt · · · · · · · · · · · · · · · · · · · (ii) To assure consistency of the master program with the local government's comprehensive plan and development regulations adopted under chapter 36.70A RCW, if applicable, and other (iii) To incorporate amendments to reflect ch data and reflect changing shorelines as descr anged circumstances, new information, or improved ibed in WAC 173-22-052. l rnments must take action to review s , and revise if ording to the schedule established in RCW 90.58.080 review are as follows: 4 Formatted: Indent: Left: 0.5", Space After: 6 pt Table WAC 1 Deadlines for Complet 73-26-090.1 ion of Periodic Review Reviews must be completed on or before June 30th of: Affected counties and the cities and towns within: 2019/ 20272029 King, Kitsap, Pierce, Snohomish.
-2020/ 2028 2030 Clallam, Clark, Island, Jefferson, Kitsap, Lewis, Mason, San Juan, Skagit, Thurston, Whatcom.
+(a) The purpose of the review is to ensures that s compliance over time through inaction: shoreline master programs do not fall out of • Formatted: Indent: Left: 0.25", Space After: 6 pt (i) To assure that the master program compli implementing rules in effect at the time of the implementing rules in effect at the time of time of time of the time of time o es with applicable law (Chapter 90.58 RCW) and ne review; • Formatted: Space After: 6 pt (ii) To assure consistency of the master progr plan and development regulations adopted u local requirements; and ram with the local government's comprehensive under chapter 36.70A RCW, if applicable, and other Formatted: Default Paragraph Font, Font: Not Bold (iii) To incorporate amendments to reflect ch data and reflect changing shorelines as descr anged circumstances, new information, or improve ibed in WAC 173-22-052. ed (b) Deadlines for periodic review.
+Local gover necessary, revise their master programs accor (4)(b).
+Deadlines for completion of periodic r rnments must take action to review <math>x7 and revise if ording to the schedule established in RCW 90.58.08 review are as follows:</math> 0 Formatted: Indent: Left: 0.5", Space After: 6 pt Table WAC 1 Deadlines for Complet 73-26-090.1 ion of Periodic Review Reviews must be completed on or before June 30th of: Affected counties and the cities and towns within: 2019/ 20272029 King, Kitsap, Pierce, Snohomish.
+2020/ 20282030 Clallam, Clark, Island, Jefferson, Kitsap, Lewis, Mason, San Juan, Skagit, Thurston, Whatcom.